rism-digital/rism.info/_posts/en/2026-04/2026-04-02-Tartinians-in-Europe.md

 ---
 layout: post
-title: 'The collaboration between the WEAVE project 'Tartinians' and RISM supports the long-term preservation of project data'
+title: 'The collaboration between the WEAVE project "Tartinians" and RISM supports the long-term preservation of project data'
 date: 2026-04-02
 lang: en
 post: true